fabianschoenleitner/prisma-integration-test-tear-down/README.md

 # prisma-integration-test-tear-down
-Repository to show case a potential bug in the Prisma client
+Repository to showcase a potential bug in the Prisma client.